twse/bobsgame-fonts/Pixel Sans.md

 * Soma Bringer
 * Sora no Otoshimono Forte: Dreamy Season
 * Space Invaders Extreme – Used in descriptions of each option in the menu.
-* Space Invaders Extreme 2 – Used in descriptions of each option in the menu.
+* Space Invaders Extreme 2 – Used in descriptions of options in the menu.
 * Spice and Wolf: My One Year with Holo
 * Spice and Wolf: The Wind that Spans the Sea – The font in the game has a serif in the number one.
 * Steal Princess
 * Suikoden Tierkreis
-* Summon Night X: Tears Crown – Punctuation marks are not bold.
+* Summon Night X: Tears Crown – Punctuation is not bold.
 * Super Dodgeball Brawlers
 * SuperLite2500: Crimson Room
 * Super Princess Peach